brutalzinn/CriadorDeMods/README.md

 # Mod creator

+# Critical refactor needed.
+Feel free to takes a pull request with some implemetation.

 # ENGLISH
 This project is developed by me to uses with https://github.com/brutalzinn/boberto-minecraft-launcher This project is obrigatory to uses with https://github.com/brutalzinn/boberto-launcher-web to sync mods between your web server and the ModPack Creator